John Petre, 1st Baron Petre: Biography

-In 1589, his father's friend, William Cecil, now Lord Burghley, wrote to the Deputy Lieutenants of Essex that he has appointed three gentlemen to be captains of the '600 foot formerly entrusted to Sir J. Petre.'

-The year 1590 found these foot soldiers trained and in readiness, but the Deputy Lieutenants reported to Lord Burghley that the horses were not ready; they had provided sufficient powder, and assured him that the observances of Lent had in all things been confirmed.
-This was just after the Spanish Armada, and the county still lived in fear of invasion.
-The same year found John Petre joined with Sir Thomas Mildmay in investigating the grievance of the mariners, gunners, fishermen, and other seafaring men within the county, who complained they were kept from their ordinary occupation by being constrained to attend at three hours’ warning for Navy service.
+In 1590, Lord Petre joined with Sir Thomas Mildmay in investigating the grievance of the mariners, gunners, fishermen, and other seafaring men within the county, who complained they were kept from their ordinary occupation by being constrained to attend at three hours’ warning for Navy service.

-In 1600, Sir John installed his newly married son in Ingatestone Hall, to gain experience in the ‘government’ of a house, and the in-going inventory gives a vivid picture of it within a generation of the builder's death.
+In 1600, Lord Petre installed his newly married son in Ingatestone Hall, to gain experience in the ‘government’ of a house, and the in-going inventory gives a vivid picture of it within a generation of the builder's death.

-On his accession to the English throne, King James I found himself short of money, and, his predecessors having disposed of all the Abbey and Church lands, he ingeniously started selling peerages.
-Eight years later James created baronetcies, and sold them instead of the peerages.
-By 1615, James was selling peerages at £100,000 each, just over £11 million today).
+On his accession to the English throne, King James I found himself short of money, and, his predecessors having disposed of all the Abbey and Church lands, he started selling peerages.
+Eight years later, James created baronetcies and sold them instead of the peerages.
+By 1615, James was selling peerages at £100,000 each, just over £11 million today as of February 2008.

-John Petre's vast properties and position in the county would have justified James I elevating him to the peerage which he was in the accession honours on 21 July 1603 and thus created Baron Petre of Writtle.
-But we can be reasonably sure that John's ennoblement was for more honourable reasons, as J.P., High Sheriff, Deputy Lieutenant, Knight of the Shire and militia commander, he was a loyal servant of the Crown.
+On 21 July 1603, James I granted him the accession honours, thus creating Baron Petre of Writtle.

 He died at West Horndon, Essex on 11 October 1613, and was buried in St Edmund and St Mary's Church, Ingatestone, leaving three sons and one daughter.
-He augmented his father's benefactions to Exeter College, contributed £951 to the Virginia Company, and became a Roman Catholic.
+He augmented his father's benefactions to Exeter College and contributed £951 to the Virginia Company.
 Exeter College published in his honour a thin quarto entitled 'Threni Exoniensium in obitum … D. Johannis Petrei, Baronis de Writtle', Oxford, 1613.
 He was succeeded in the barony by his son William.